The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Method of analysis

-\tgas\ is a non-parametric spectral fitting code which can be used to estimate the SFH of a stellar population.
-The possibility of determining the physical properties of galaxies from the J-PAS narrow band-filters was studied by \cite{mejia2017} for a variety of SFHs using the \tgas\ and \dynbass\ spectral fitting codes described in detail by \cite{magris2015}.
-These authors compared results obtained from SDSS galaxy spectra and J-PAS synthetic photometry, concluding that the J-PAS filter system yields the same trend in the age--metallicity relation as SDSS spectroscopy for typical SNR values.
-They also quantified the biases, correlations and degeneracies affecting the retrieved parameters using mock galaxy samples.
-As \alstar , \tgas\ derives the SFH by using the NNLS algorithm.
+\tgas\ is a non-parametric spectral fitting code that can be used to estimate the SFH of a stellar population.
+The possibility of determining the physical properties of galaxies from the J-PAS NB filters was studied by \cite{mejia2017} for a variety of SFHs using the \tgas\ and \dynbass\ spectral fitting codes described in detail by \cite{magris2015}.
+These authors compared results obtained from SDSS galaxy spectra and J-PAS synthetic photometry, concluding that the J-PAS filter system yields the same trend in the age--metallicity relation as SDSS spectroscopy for typical S/N values.
+They also quantified the biases, correlations, and degeneracies that affect the retrieved parameters using mock galaxy samples.
+Similar to \alstar , \tgas\ derives the SFH by using the NNLS algorithm.
 The best-fit values of the physical properties of the galaxy are determined directly from the best-fit solution, computed for several independent values of $\tau_V$.
-For the implementation of \tgas\ used in this paper we use the 9 metallicities available in the \cb\ models described above.
-A maximum of $100$ time steps ranging in age from $0.5$~Myr to $t_\mathrm{max}$ are considered for each metallicity.
-The best solution rarely comprises more than 10 spectra of different ages and metallicities.
+For the implementation of \tgas\ used in this paper, we used the nine metallicities available in the \cb\ models described above.
+A maximum of $100$ time steps ranging in age from $0.5$~Myr to $t_\mathrm{max}$ were considered for each metallicity.
+The best solution rarely comprised more than ten spectra of different ages and metallicities.